qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

     })
 ```

-Our UI components are acting as a
+Our UI components start acting as a
 [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) between our domain
 code and `VueI18N`.
 We followed the Hexagonal Architecture principle of keeping
 frameworks outside, preventing `VueI18N` dependencies in our domain code, but
 now our UI components are getting messy.

 > Survey language is a cross cutting concern in this application.
 We cannot
 isolate it completely.
-Both front end and back-end will have knowledge of survey
+Both front-end and back-end will have knowledge of survey
 language.
 > **The question is not how to remove this knowledge as much as possible, but
 rather how to minimize what each part _really_ needs to know to do its job.**